openhab/openhab1-addons/bundles/binding/org.openhab.binding.intertechno/README.md

 { culintertechno="type=v3;id=01101011000011110000000000;channel=2" }
 ```

-You have to provide the 26 digits id and the channel (0-15).
+You have to provide the 26-digit id and the channel (0-15).
 Optional, you can provide the group parameter (with value "1") , which results in switching all items with the given id.

 ```